oliverturner/beatportify/readme.md

 - [ ] Paging: Scroll-to-load on paged content
 - [ ] Album: Use CSS counter to display track numbers against names AND/OR create `albumIndex`?
 - [ ] Album: Don't repeat cover image per track
+- [ ] Album: Assume an album if all tracks within a playlist share the same album id

 #### Stretch
 - [ ] Use Spotify Connect to highlight playing track